 Together they bought Green Island for a hotel site and formed The Green Island Improvement Company.
 Later they were joined by investor John Boulton Simpson of New York City, who became the company's president.

-The Sagamore opened in 1883 with luxurious and spacious accommodations that attracted a select, international clientele.
-Twice damaged by fire, in 1893 and 1914, the Sagamore was fully reconstructed in 1930 through the efforts of Dr. William G. Beckers of New York City, one of the hotel's early stockholders, and William H. Bixby, a St. Louis industrialist.
+Opened in 1883, The Sagamore featured luxurious and spacious accommodations that gained notoriety among a select, international clientele.
+In 1893 and 1914, the hotel was damaged by fire but was fully reconstructed in 1930 through the efforts of Dr. William G. Beckers of New York City, one of the hotel's early stockholders, and William H. Bixby, a St. Louis industrialist.
 Together they financed the cost in spite of the bleak economic climate of the period.

-Throughout its history, the Sagamore has been a social center for the wealthy residents of Green Island and Millionaires Row, the stately mansions along the island’s western shore.
-In 1954, the hotel hosted the National Governor's Conference, presided over by Vice President Richard M. Nixon and hosted by Governor Thomas E. Dewey.
+Throughout its history, The Sagamore has been a social center for the wealthy residents of Green Island and Millionaires Row, the stately mansions along the lake's western shore.
+In 1954, the hotel hosted the National Governor's Conference, presided over by Vice President Richard M. Nixon, and hosted by Governor Thomas E. Dewey.

 The hotel eventually fell into disrepair before closing its doors in 1981.
-In 1983, one hundred years after construction of the first Sagamore, builder and real estate developer Norman Wolgin of Philadelphia purchased the hotel and restored it to its former grandeur.
+In 1983, one hundred years after construction of the original hotel, builder and real estate developer Norman Wolgin, of Philadelphia, purchased the estate and restored it to its former grandeur.
 With Kennington Ltd., Inc. of Los Angeles, Wolgin formed a partnership under the name Green Island Associates to bring about this splendid restoration.
+The Sagamore was purchased in 2008 by Ocean Properties, LTD, who have since invested an additional $50 million in modern updates and renovations.
 The Sagamore is listed in the National Register of Historic Places.